kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 For tools/dependencies all of the following are required:

 * ROS Kinetic With the following packages:
-	- Catkin
+	- catkin
-	- AR_Track_Alvar
+	- ar_track_alvar
 	- OpenCV3
 	- RVIZ
 * Python
-	- Rospy
+	- rospy

 Source Control
 --------------

-The Moonrockers team uses a Gitlab repository for source control of the current systems on the robot.
+The Moonrockers team uses a GitLab repository for source control of the current systems on the robot.
 This is located on the global GitLab domain.

-For our Sr. design project documentation we have a separate repository on the SDSMT Gitlab domain.
+For our senior design project documentation we have a separate repository on the SDSM&T GitLab domain.

 Using Git for our source control allows us to use a hierarchical structure for our branching system.
 Master and dev branches